BrandTurner/slack-highfive/README.md

 Deploy to Heroku
 ----------------
-You can deploy this elsewhere, however it's free and fast to just deploy this to heroku using this handy button:
+You can deploy this elsewhere, however it's free and fast to just deploy this to Heroku using this handy button AS-IS and you are _almost_ ready to go!

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)